WHO NEEDS A LICENSED LAND SURVEYOR?

 HOW CAN M.J.
 REDDIE SURVEYS ASSIST?

-So how do you know when you need a Surveyor?
+So how do you know when you need a licensed land surveyor?

 The following list in an example of when you should enlist the services of a qualified land surveyor.

-If you are buying a property, a land surveyor will provide a detailed property survey to ascertain important details about the house and the land it sits on.
-It’s a vital step before buying a house to ensure the title purchase is what you think it is and will clearly show the boundaries of the property, the lot size and property description.
+If you are buying a property, a licensed land surveyor will provide a detailed property survey.
+This is to ascertain important details about the house and the land it sits on.
+The survey a vital step before buying a house.
+It helps ensure the title purchase is what you think it is and will clearly show the property boundaries.
+The title also shows the lot size and property description.

-Property buyers may decide to carry out survey reports and building certificates which could delay or cause difficulties trying to sell a property.
-The benefits and protection of having a detailed property survey carried out when it comes to selling often outweigh the costs.
+Property buyers may decide to carry out land survey reports and building certificates.
+This can delay the selling process or cause difficulties.
+The benefits and protection of surveying your property in detail when it comes to selling often outweigh costs.

-A survey can help to determine the exact size of your acreage.
+A land survey can help to determine the exact size of your acreage.

-As most people are unaware of the exact location of their property lines.
+Most people are unaware of the exact location of their property lines.
 A land surveyor can help solve this issue by providing an accurate report outlining the exact boundary dimensions.
 Making assumptions about boundary lines and property corners can cause big disputes between neighbours.
 This is especially seen in situations where one party wants to renovate or extend.
 A detailed property report will identify any potential issues before you build a fence or driveway.
 It can also help in set the boundaries before you decide to extend a part of your property.

-A surveyor will be able to ascertain whether there are any specific property restrictions to be aware of before construction as certain zoning classification can restrict how a property is used, it is important to do this early on.
+A licensed land surveyor can ascertain whether there are any specific property restrictions to be aware of before construction.
+As certain zoning classification can restrict how a property is used, it is important to do this early on.

-The building and construction industry involve a myriad of people working together efficiently and effective communication is paramount.
-A surveyor has the expertise and skill to liaise with a variety of professionals including tradespersons, council and referral authorities.
+The building and construction industry a myriad of people working together efficiently and effective communication is paramount.
+A licensed land surveyor has the expertise and skill to liaise with a variety of professionals including tradespersons, council and referral authorities.
 This process of cooperating with these diverse parties ensure projects run smoothly and efficiently.